Freeman Toyota, Hurst TX. Credit: CarPro.

 #2: Start a Conversation with the Seller

-Whether you have one or more vehicles for your final selection, start a conversation with the seller.
+Whether you select one or more vehicles for your final selection, start a conversation with the seller.
 Explain that you are looking long distance and that you do not want any surprises.
 If the listing doesn't have plenty of pictures, request more.
 Use good judgment and get your choice narrowed down to one vehicle, and begin the process of making sure you found the right vehicle for you.

 NOTE: It's important that you know whether the seller will sell to an out-of-state buyer.
 As I explained earlier, some auto dealers will not do it because of recent inventory shortages.